curtis-wils0n/lotide/README.md

 `assertArraysEqual(actual, expected)`: Returns *true* or *false* based on strict equality of arrays provided and logs an assertion message to the console.

 `assertObjectsEqual(actual, expected)`: Returns *true* or *false* based on strict equality of objects provided and logs an assertion message to the console.

+# Updates

+## 1.0.1

+- Made `flatten` recursive to handle any level of array nesting.
+- Developed more robust tests in the `test/` directory.